• Skip to main content

 Kölsch vs Kolsch style ale

 Only beer brewed in Köln (Cologne) and its immediate surroundings can be called Kölsch.
 The name is under legal protection and can only be applied to the top-fermented beer brewed in the specified region.
-A beer appellation for a controlled origin of sorts, formally called a protected geographical indication in Europe.
+A beer appellation for a controlled origin of sorts, formally called a protected geographical indication in the European union.

 But that is not all.